NRAO 190: Description

 NRAO 190 is known to be optically variable at all wavelengths.
 During an optical study conducted between 1970 and 1992, the source of the object is found to display extreme fluctuations on timescales, with its photographic magnitude reaching around 18.5 to 19.0 magnitude around 1975-1985.
-It is also said NRAO 190 can be classfied as an optically violently variable quasar (OVV) since its variability is shown to dramatically increase when reaching its active phase.
+It is also said NRAO 190 can be classified as an optically violently variable quasar since its variability is shown to dramatically increase when reaching its active phase.
 During early 1986, it showed a rapid brightening increase of 1.4 magnitude which was soon followed by 1.9 decrease over a period of 34 days.

 NRAO 190 displays gamma ray flares.
 Between August 9 and 20 in 1994, astronomers detected a flare from the direction of it, with the energy range reaching above 100 MeV.
 Gamma ray outbursts were also detected from the object in May 2009 and June 2013.
 In January 2024, the source showed renewed activity which was detected by the Large Area Telescope (LAT).

 The source of NRAO 190 is found to be compact.
 Images of the radio structure made by Very Long Baseline Array (VLBA) showed it has a single-sided jet with no traces of an extended radio structure located beyond 2 milliarcseocnds from the core region.
 When imaged with a 22 GHz radio map, the source shows three components; a weak component, a bright yet unresolved core and a bright knot that is moving in a downstream direction.
 It is indicated NRAO 190 is also a core-dominated source since 40% of its flux mainly originates from the core according to observations made by Very Long Baseline Interferometry.

 The host galaxy of NRAO 190 is found unresolved through H-band images.
-A study published in 2024 estimates the object has a supermassive black hole mass of 1.73 x 10^{8} M_{ʘ} with its accretion disk luminosity measured as 1.71 x10^{46} erg s^{-1} based on an optical/UV data fit.
+A study published in 2024 estimates the object has a supermassive black hole mass of 1.73 × 10^{8} M_{☉} with its accretion disk luminosity measured as 1.71 × 10^{46} erg s^{−1} based on an optical/UV data fit.
 An Hβ line was also discovered in its optical spectra suggesting a narrow-line Seyfert 1 classification.